 If the application for OPT is still pending you should be able to re-enter the U.S. with the first three items and a copy of the receipt notice from your OPT application.

 Once your OPT is approved, you will not be permitted to re-enter the U.S. unless you are returning to RESUME employment or you at least have a job offer.

 If your F-1 entry visa is expired and you will be traveling outside the United States, you will need to apply for a new F-1 entry visa before you can re-enter in F-1 status.
 This may be more difficult than your original application because you still have to prove that you do not intend to remain permanently in the United States.
 This becomes more and more difficult to do the longer you remain in the United States.

-If you no longer live in Philadelphia and cannot come in for a signature send an email to firstname.lastname@example.org and request a new I-20.
+If you no longer live in Philadelphia and cannot come in for a signature, send an email to email@example.com and request a new I-20.
 Include your mailing address and we will mail you a new document for travel purposes.
 If you want to have the I-20 sent via express mail you will be responsible for express mail charges.
-Send a fax to 215 204 6166 with the type of credit card, the account number, expiration date and security code and we will express mail the I-20.

 Re-Entering the U.S. in any visa classification other than F-1 will void the employment authorization.
 Check your I-94 card upon entry.
 If anything other than F-1 is written there you are NOT if F-1 status and not eligible to continue employment.